WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicated-decentralised-storage-network.md

 i.e. almost all of the entity's historical data and then receive occasional updates.

-Revoking access to an already shared data is a problem, however, once a consumer has access to the data, then they could have made a copy of the data.
+Revoking access to an already shared data is a problematic.
+This is because, once a consumer has access to the data, then they could have made a copy of the data.

-So mediated access by keeping a copy of encrypted data works if there is a large amount of entity's historical data that needs to be shared and also where the application can tolerate that a data consumer retains access to data shared in the past.
+We think mediated access by keeping a copy of encrypted data works if there is a large amount of entity's historical data that needs to be shared and also where the application can tolerate that a data consumer retains access to data shared in the past.

-### No mediated access, censorship resistant verifiable credentials

-[TODO: This can be highlighted much earlier]
+### No Mediated Access, Censorship Resistant Verifiable Credentials

 If data has to be publicly accessible without a mediated access, then such data can be stored on a public, permissionless decentralised storage network.
-An active agent does not provide any benefits but adds to the overhead of starting and maintaining services for all the entities.
+An active agent does not provide any benefits but adds to the overhead of running and maintaining services for all entities that want to share their verifiable credentials.

 If the verifiable credential is created for an entity by another entity, for example a claim written by a reader about an article, and